Sunday, May 31, 2026

 Here's a video from the bottom of the 2nd inning:

-The Bombers scored the game's first runs in the bottom of the third, when they took a 3-0 lead.
+The Bombers scored the game's first runs in the bottom of the 2nd, when they took a 3-0 lead.
 The third and fourth innings saw Braham expand the lead to 5-0 and then 7-0.
 The final 2 1/2 innings of the game brought no scoring.

 Here's a video from the bottom of the 6th inning:

 Senior Kenna Lieser finished a prolific fastpitch career with a 3-for-4 performance at the plate today.
 Unofficially, I believe she finished her six varsity seasons at B-B-E with 145 hits.
 No. 2 hitter and sophomore Lillian Thompson was 3-for-3 with a sacrifice bunt.
-Sophomore Paighton Oeltjenbruns and had 2 singles, and Kamie Fischer and Ava Lieser had one single each.
+Sophomore Paighton Oeltjenbruns had 2 singles, and Kamie Fischer and Ava Lieser had one single each.

 B-B-E's season closes out with a 12-10 record, which marks the first time since 2009 that the fastpitch team finished with a winning record.
 Between starters and substitutes today, only 2 players for the Jaguars were seniors: Ava Lieser and Kenna Lieser.
 The starting line up had just one senior (Kenna Lieser) and only two juniors (Mya Worms and Kamie Fischer).
 This was a very young team that made big accomplishments this spring.